akueckes/z80pack/README.md

 	- set d7a_soundfile as a string for the filename of the recording file (also enables recording)

 ## Notes on ADS Noisemaker
+- define HAS_NOISEMAKER in the appropriate sim.h file to enable this emulation
-- uses two AY-3-8910 programmes sound generators for stereo synthesis with 6 independet tone channels and 2 noise channels
+- uses two AY-3-8910 programmed sound generators for stereo synthesis with 6 independent tone channels and 2 noise channels
 - build z80pack with WANT_SDL=YES to use SDL2 framework for sound (recommended)
 - alternatively, build z80pack with WANT_PORTAUDIO=YES to use the PortAudio framework for sound
 - additional config settings in the system.conf file: